devcode1981/File-Provider-Storage/doc/howto/gitaly.md

            gitaly_address: unix:/Users/paulokstad/gitlab-development-kit/praefect.socket
      ```

-1. Restart GDK to allow the new config values to take effect: `gdk restart`
+1. Run `gdk restart`.

-#### Adding More Shards to Gitaly Storage
+#### Add more shards to Gitaly storage

-There are situations in which we might need to configure several shards to
+There are situations where we might need to configure several shards to store repositories.
+For
-store repositories.

-In the following example, we're creating several shards with a single
+example, to create several shards with a single Praefect node:
-Praefect node.

-1. Create the directories on disk for the new shards
+1. Create the directories on disk for the new shards.

-1. Edit the Praefect configuration file `gitaly/praefect.config.toml` to add the
+1. Edit the Praefect configuration file `gitaly/praefect.config.toml` to add the new virtual
-   new virtual storage.
+   storage.

    - Before:

      ```toml